hanabi/hanabi.github.io/Reference.md

 * Normally, when a playable card is clued again, it is interpreted as an *Double Play Ejection* on the very next player.
 * However, in the *Duck* variants, it instead means to play slot 1 as a *Known Bluff*.

-### Black & Rainbow

-* These conventions apply to any variant with a black suit and a rainbow suit.

-#### Crazy 3 Saves & Crazy 4 Saves

-* It is possible to violate *Good Touch Principle* by cluing black to save a black 3 or a black 4, because there can be other useless rainbow cards in the hand.
-* Thus, a second exception to the *Black 3 and Black 4 Saves* convention is added:
-  * if the number clue was required to avoid violating *Good Touch Principle*

-### Dual-Color Mix 5-Player Alterations

-* These conventions only apply to the *Dual-Color Mix* variant with 5 players.
-* Since it is so difficult, some conventions are "turned off":
-  1) No *Crazy 3 Saves* and no *Crazy 4 Saves* – you must duplicate a rainbow card if you want to save a black 3 or black 4.
-  2) No *Locked Hand Saves* – locked players must perform a "hard burn" if they have no normal *Play Clues* or *Save Clues* or off-chop 5's to clue.

 ### Empty Clues